 - Always use a bonding strap when transferring flammables and combustibles between containers.

-- Base Camp – Where any fuels will be stored within your camp
+- Base Camp – Where any fuels or hazardous materials will be stored within your camp

-- Art Installation – Where any fuels will be stored in relation to the art
+- Art Installation – Where any fuels or hazardous materials will be stored in relation to your artwork

-This information will help the Emergency Services Department plan for emergencies.
+This information is needed to help the Emergency Services Department plan for emergencies.